teamforus/foundation/.github/ISSUE_TEMPLATE/change-request.md

 about: Template for requesting a change
 title: 'CR:'
 labels: 'Approval: Pending, Status: Not Planned, Type: Change request'
-assignees: jamalv
+assignees: maxvisser

 ---

-**Tip:** read about change requests in the [change request manual](https://github.com/teamforus/general/blob/develop/manuals/development/issue-change-request.md)
+Learn more about change requests https://bit.ly/39CWeEE

-Requested by: @requester
+### Requested by:
+-

 ### Change description
+-